 Emu roam around the Outback.
 They’re huge, but don’t let them intimidate you, they probably just want food.
 You might even get a great picture of them staring down your camera.
 You’ll notice that the wallabies at Kentucky Down Under are white.
 This is because of a genetic mutation that turns their fur white.
 These white wallabies don’t survive very long in the wild, so it’s good to have places like Kentucky Down Under that let them thrive!

-Finally, we come to the kangaroo, which are probably what Kentucky Down Under is most famous for.
-Kentucky Down Under currently have 32 kangaroos, all of which are either red kangaroo or eastern grey kangaroo.
+Finally, we come to the kangaroos, which are probably what Kentucky Down Under is most famous for.
+Kentucky Down Under currently has 32 kangaroos, all of which are either red kangaroo or eastern grey kangaroo.
 All the kangaroos were hand raised, so they’re pretty used to being around people.
 Don’t be surprised if they come up to you as you walk around the Outback and nudge you with their heads.

 We visited the kangaroo in the barn because it had started to sleet and they headed inside.
 While in there, many of them came up and licked me (one really liked liking my boots) and nuzzled their heads into my hands for pets.
 One kangaroo mama even let me pet the joey who peeked his head outside of her pouch!
 I expected the kangaroo to have kind of course hair since it was so short, but they were so unbelievably soft!
 If you ever get the chance to interact with a kangaroo, take it (especially if it’s at Kentucky Down Under!).